HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

-# Mellanox-based system install procedure
+# Install a Mellanox NIC system

 This section is for systems using Mellanox NICs.
-For systems using HPE Slingshot 200Gbps NICs, skip this section and instead proceed to the [HPE Slingshot 200Gbps CXI NIC system install procedure](HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md#hpe-slingshot-200gbps-cxi-nic-system-install-procedure).
+For systems using HPE Slingshot CXI NICs, skip this section and instead proceed to the [Install an HPE Slingshot CXI NIC system](HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md#install-an-hpe-slingshot-cxi-nic-system).

 1. Identify the target OS distribution and version for all compute targets in the cluster.
 Use this information to select the appropriate Mellanox OFED (MOFED) tar file for installation from the URL listed in the "Mellanox External Vendor Software" section of the _HPE Slingshot Host Software Release Notes (S-9010)_.
 The filename typically follows this pattern: `MLNX_OFED_LINUX-<version>-<OS distro>-<arch>.tgz`.

-   NOTE: We provide MOFED RPMs for all COS-based operating systems.
+   **Note:** We provide MOFED RPMs for all COS-based operating systems.
 For other distributions, download the OFED RPMs directly from Mellanox.
 The versions we support and download links can be found in the "NIC Support" section of the _HPE Slingshot Host Software Release Notes (S-9010)_.

    For example, the `MLNX_OFED_LINUX-5.6-2.0.9.0-sles15sp4-x86_64.tgz` tarball would be used to install the MOFED v5.6-2.0.9.0 stack on a SLES 15 SP4 x86_64 host or host OS image.